 The only thing you need to do before boarding is going through security check, so just make sure that you know how to go through it quickly.

 International flights from a large airport at peak hour with a checked luggage and check-in at the airport

-That's the worst case scenario.
+That's the worst case scenario when trying to figure out how early to arrive at the airport.
 If you're ever in this situation (and if I were you I'd avoid it as much as possible), be at the airport 3h before departure.

 If you're lucky, you won't need that much time, but I wouldn't risk it, considering all the obstacles in your way.

 First, you need to go to the counter to check-in.
 Since you also have a luggage to drop off, you can't take the line for check-in only (which is usually faster).
 You migt end up queuing up for some time there.

 After that, you need to go through the security check.
 Again, at peak hour, even with the best tips in mind, it will take some time.

 Than, you have to go through immigration and queue up again.

 And finally you have to go to your boarding gate.
 All of this in a large airport with long escalators and hallways where it's easier to get lost.